WDI-SEA/notes/00-config-deployment/installfest/osx/optional-tools.md

 Afterwards, save the file and close vscode.
 Restart your terminal and use the command `python --version` and it should return `Python 3.9.2`.

 If it still says `Python 2.blah.blah` you probably forgot to restart your terminal.

-## All Systems

-Everyone needs to install the following things, regardless of thier operating system.

-1. install a couple global python packages with `pip3`
-1. install a vscode extension for python

 ### Other Code Editor Options